gaultier/blog/optimization-tales-cockroachdb-part5-uuid.md

 I am ashamed to say that I discovered this trick very recently.
 It's so simple and yet powerful, and it's the building block for more optimizations I did later.

-So here it is: in [Kratos](https://github.com/ory/kratos), all database ids are UUIDs v4, meaning: 16 random bytes.
+So here it is: in [Kratos](https://github.com/ory/kratos), all database ids are UUIDs v4, meaning: 122 random bits[^1].
 And most of our tables are `REGIONAL BY ROW`, meaning: the data is sharded by region, and we can ensure at the database level that data for an entity (including all of its related data in JOIN tables) is located in one region.
 Which is fantastic for compliance and regulatory reasons!

 Since an id has to be unique (this is the primary key in the table), the naive way to check unicity in a multi-region setup, when `INSERT`-ing a new entry: